Impacts of Pharmaceutical Marketing on Healthcare Services in the District of Columbia

 Audiologist Application Package Documents

-• New License Application for Audiology Assistant [PDF]
+• Check List for Audiology Assistant Application [PDF]

 Learn the Basic Life Support (BLS) psychomotor examination guidelines and policies for Emergency Medical Responders (EMR) and Emergency Medical Technicians (EMT).